commonhaus/foundation/governance/ip-policy.md

 For detailed guidance on implementing this policy, refer to the [IP Policy Guidance][].

-[CC BY 4.0]: http://creativecommons.org/licenses/by/4.0/ "Creative Commons Attribution 4.0 International License (CFC BY 4.0)"
+[CC BY 4.0]: http://creativecommons.org/licenses/by/4.0/ "Creative Commons Attribution 4.0 International License (CC BY 4.0)"
 [MIT]: https://opensource.org/license/mit/ "The MIT License"
 [DCO]: http://developercertificate.org/